Rugby World Cup hosts

-The Rugby World Cup host nation is selected by World Rugby at a meeting six years before each tournament.
-Each of the Rugby World Cups from 1987 to 2015 were hosted by countries that are considered the traditional powers in World Rugby.
+The Rugby World Cup host nation for both men and women is selected by World Rugby at a meeting six years before each tournament.
+Each of the Men's Rugby World Cups from 1987 to 2015 were hosted by countries that are considered the traditional powers in World Rugby.
 The first non Rugby Championship or Six Nations country to host a Rugby World Cup was Japan in 2019, after failed bids for the 2011 (awarded to New Zealand) and 2015 (awarded to England) tournaments.
+The women's version of the Rugby World Cup, which is known as the Women's Rugby World Cup, was first held in 1991, alternating with even-numbered non-leap years from 1994 to 2014 before switching to odd-numbered years from 2017 onwards.

 Current criteria

-World Rugby requires for a country to host a Rugby World Cup, it must possess the necessary facilities.
+World Rugby requires a country to possess the necessary facilities to host a Rugby World Cup.
 Stadiums must have a capacity at least 15,000, with the stadium for the final having a capacity of at least 60,000.
 The stadiums have other requirements, such as pitch size and floodlighting.

 World Rugby also looks for hosts that will either generate significant revenue or hosts that will spread the geographic reach of the sport.
 According to World Rugby Chairman Bernard Lapasset in 2008: